Charting the future of sustainable aquaculture

 Recently, the UK Agri-Tech Centre launched a comprehensive report on livestock and aquaculture, outlining key recommendations for shaping the next 10 years of these vital sectors.
 The report highlights research priorities aimed at improving sustainability, productivity and resilience.

-As Aquaculture Innovation Lead at the UK Agri-Tech Centre and with my broad knowledge of the UK sector, Martin Sutcliffe builds on this with reflections on the state of the aquaculture industry, where it stands today and how it must evolve to meet future challenges.
+As Aquaculture Innovation Lead at the UK Agri-Tech Centre and with his broad knowledge of the UK sector, Martin Sutcliffe builds on this with reflections on the state of the aquaculture industry, where it stands today and how it must evolve to meet future challenges.

 I’ll discuss opportunities and the pressing issues we need to address if we’re to see meaningful, sustainable growth in the sector.